davidgasquez/handbook/Dogs.md

 	1. Make them relax in their crate.
 	2. Give a treat and say bye.
 	3. Leave the room.
-- Leave them alone gradually.
+- Do small aproximations.
+Leave the room, then the house for a few moments, ...
+Go gradually.
 First minutes, then hours!
 - Try hard to create a positive association and be confident with being alone.

 ### Training Tips: